nathan815/ADF-Python-FanOut-Bug-Repro/README.md

 We execute a graph (DAG) of tasks using Durable Functions.

 We're using the SQL Server backend.
+We found that these issues also occur with the default Azure Storage backend.

 The workflows are executed by the `workflow_orchestrator` orchestrator function, which manages the execution of steps based on their dependencies.
 Each step is executed by `job_orchestrator` which in turn calls an activity `job_runner_activity`.

 The workflows are defined in YAML in our system.
 For simplicity I've converted the YAML to python dicts inline in function_app.py.

-workflow1 is a fake workflow I made for this.
+workflow1 is a mock workflow I made for this.

-workflow2 is a similar to a real workflow that we have, except I changed the step names to single letters.
+workflow2 is a real workflow that we have, except I changed the step names to single letters.

 workflow3 is a more linear workflow.
-It does not have either of the bugs described below.
+It does not hit either of the bugs described below.

 ## workflow1